shiva-varanasi/mordoc-docs/content/en/get-started/project-structure.md

 A typical content file in Mordoc is a Markdown file with two main parts:

-1. **Front matter** at the top of the file, used to define the page title and description
+1. **Frontmatter** at the top of the file, used to define the page title and description
 2. **Markdown content** below it, which makes up the body of the page

 Here is a simple example: